HarryPaniccc/DnD/Session 94 - Into Fire.md

 - Now, his travelling companion having teleported home to the other side of the continent, Kanan stands alone in the rooms he has been lent by [[King Dharn the Blacklock]].

 ### Opening Monologue
-> The surrounds you find yourself in are old.
-Older than you, maybe older than I. But one things for certain, you are not the first to come through here recently.
+> The surrounds you find yourself in are warm.
+Stone beneath your boots reverberates ever so often with the sound of clamouring steel.
+One thing is for certain.
+You are not alone.
 >
 > The day is the 18th of *Dulussahn*, 813, and the aurora summoned by Caede's teleportation fades away.
 The doorway opens, and [[Lathran, Avatar of Lathander|Lathran]] enters.